mohyunho/TL_RUL/README.md

 &ndash;  i : input subdataset (1 for FD001...
 4 for FD004) <br/>
 &ndash;  l : sequence length of time series for each rp <br/>
---method : default='rps', help='method for encoding ts into img ' <br/>
+--method : default='rps', help='method for encoding ts into img' <br/>
---thres_type : default='distance', help='threshold type for RPs: distance or point ' <br/>
+--thres_type : default='distance', help='threshold type for RPs: distance or point' <br/>
 --thres_value : default=50, help='percentage of maximum distance or black points for threshold' <br/>
 --n_hidden1 : default=100, help='number of neurons in the first hidden layer' <br/>
 --n_hidden2 : default=10, help='number of neurons in the second hidden layer' <br/>